aesophor/satan/README.md

 * Hide processes by PID
 * ...

-## satanist.py
+## Usage
-After installing the kernel module `satan.ko` on a victim's machine, one can use `satanist.py` to command the rootkit.
+After inserting `satan.ko` into Linux kernel, one can use `satanist.py` to command the rootkit.
 ```
 > ./satanist.py --help
 usage: ./satanist.py <command> [argument]